Vector bundles of non-negative curvature over cohomogeneity one manifolds: Introduction

-\begin{main} Let $M$ be a closed connected manifold with an action by a compact Lie group $G$.
-Suppose that one of the following holds: \begin{enumerate} \item the $G$-action on $M$ is transitive, i.e.\ $M$ is homogeneous, \item the $G$-action is of cohomogeneity one with orbit space an interval, and the non-principal orbits have codimension $\leq 2$ in $M$. \end{enumerate} Then the total space of every real $G$-vector bundle over $M$ carries a $G$-invariant metric of non-negative curvature. \end{main}

-\Cref{hop:non-negative-metrics} is stated for real $G$-vector bundles but of course equally applies to complex $G$-vector bundles; one can simply forget the complex structure.
-In view of \Cref{hop:non-negative-metrics}, it is natural to ask: \begin{ques*} Given a manifold with an action by a Lie group $G$, ``how many'' vector bundles are (isomorphic to the underlying vector bundles of) $G$-vector bundles? \end{ques*}
+\begin{ques*} Given a manifold with a $G$-action, ``how many'' vector bundles are (isomorphic to the underlying vector bundles of) $G$-vector bundles? \end{ques*}

-The tangent bundle of such a manifold always admits a $G$-vector bundle structure.
-There are special cases of $G$-actions on manifolds for which all (real) vector bundles admit a $G$-vector bundle structure: the transitive $SU(2)$-action on $\mathbb{S}^2 = SU(2)/S^1$, any action on $\mathbb{S}^3$ since all vector bundles are trivial, or the cohomogeneity one $SU(2)$-action on $\mathbb{S}^4$ (as shown by Grove and Ziller in \cite{GroveZiller:Milnor}).\footnote{ Over $\mathbb{S}^5$ the following phenomenon holds: for every vector bundle $E$ there exists a Lie group $G_E$ acting transitively on $\mathbb{S}^5$ such that $E$ is a $G_E$-vector bundle \cite[Proposition~3.14]{GroveZiller:Milnor}. } However, in general a vector bundle over a manifold on which a Lie group $G$ acts does not admit a $G$-vector bundle structure.
+There are some positive general results; for instance the tangent bundle is a $G$-vector bundle \cite[p.~303]{Bre72}.
+Moreover, there are some $G$-manifolds for which all (real) vector bundles are $G$-vector bundles: the transitive $SU(2)$-action on $\mathbb{S}^2 = SU(2)/S^1$, any action on $\mathbb{S}^3$ since all vector bundles are trivial, or the cohomogeneity one $SU(2)$-action on $\mathbb{S}^4$ (as shown by Grove and Ziller in \cite{GroveZiller:Milnor}).

+However, vector bundles do not admit $G$-vector bundle structures in general.
+It is therefore remarkable that, under certain (strong) symmetry assumptions on $M$, every complex or real vector bundle carries, up to stabilization, a $G$-vector bundle structure.
+That is, the following property holds:

+\begin{prop*} For every complex or real vector bundle $E$ over $M$ there is some integer $k$ such that the Whitney sum $E\oplus\cc^k$ or $E\oplus \rr^k$ carries a \(G\)-vector bundle structure. \end{prop*}

+When all $G$-vector bundles over a given $M$ carry non-negatively curved metrics, Property (S) has the following immediate implication: for every complex or real vector bundle $E$ over $M$ there is some integer $k$ such that $E\times\rr^{2k}$ or $E\times\rr^k$ carries a metric of non-negative curvature.